Skip to main content

 Clinical Evidence

-Controlled in vivo study with graded doses via osmotic minipumpStreptozotocin-induced diabetic rats treated with IGF-1, des(1-3) IGF-1, and LR3-IGF-1
+Controlled in vivo study with graded doses via osmotic minipumpDexamethasone-treated rats given IGF-1, des(1-3) IGF-1, and LR3 IGF-1

-LR3-IGF-1 and des(1-3) IGF-1 were 2.5 to 3 times more potent than native IGF-1 at restoring growth.
-However, neither fully replaced insulin-dependent metabolic processes in liver, muscle, and other tissues.
+LR3 IGF-1 and des(1-3) IGF-1 were about 2.5 to 3 times more potent than native IGF-1 at restoring growth.
+Neither variant fully replaced the insulin-dependent metabolic actions normally seen in liver, muscle, and other tissues.

 Controlled in vivo study with 6 to 7 day peptide infusion via osmotic minipumpsRats bearing Walker 256 mammary adenocarcinoma